hessuvi/TampereVerificationTool/README.txt

   1) GNU make: the TVT Makefile system is built relying on GNU make and won't propably work with other versions of make.

-  2) gtk: the graph viewer program tvt.illux requires this library.
-     An easy way to test whether gtk is installed in your system is to type the command `gtk-config'.
-If this command is recognized, gtk is present.
-The present version of tvt.illux uses gtk version 1.2.9 (you may check the version number of gtk by typing the command `gtk-config --version').
+  2) gtk 2.0: the graph viewer program tvt.illux requires this library.
+An easy way to test whether gtk is installed in your system is to type the command:
+     `pkg-config --exists gtk+-2.0 && echo YES'.

+     If this command outputs `YES', gtk is present.

+     Originally tvt.illux used gtk version 1.2.9.
+Currently it is modified to compile with gtk 2.24.10.

-  The compilation of TVT is started by typing the command `gmake' in the root directory of TVT.
-After the compilation is finished, there should be copies of all the TVT programs in the tvt_v3.1.1/bin/ directory.
-If the compilation was successful, there should be the following 24 programs and scripts in the tvt_v3.1.1/bin/ directory:
+  The compilation of TVT is started by typing the command `make' in the root directory of TVT.
+After the compilation is finished, there should be copies of all the TVT programs in the bin directory.
+If the compilation was successful, there should be the following 24 programs and scripts in the bin directory:

   tvt.CFFD_normalize
   tvt.CFFDcompare